 But rather than pay $19.95 every single time you check it (which is what MyFICO charges) you can actually get regular free access to your FICO score with this new card:

 If you have excellent credit, then consider this other card of theirs:

 - In March of 2006 the first version was launched.
-The VantageScore range is 501 to 990 (versus FICO’s 300 to 850).
+The VantageScore range at the time was 501 to 990 (versus FICO’s 300 to 850).

 Who uses VantageScore?

-- 5 top credit card issuers
+- 8 of the Top 10 credit card issuers

 VantageScore vs. FICO score?

 Here’s are a couple things to consider when comparing these scores: